-Additionally, these Bosnia and Herzegovina national parks not only preserve natural resources but also encompass several cultural sites.
-In short, they’re great places to learn about the Bosnian culture and identity, the nation’s people and history, its biodiversity and wildlife.
+Additionally, these Bosnia and Herzegovina national parks preserve not only natural resources but also encompass several cultural sites.
+In short, they’re great places to learn about the Bosnian culture and identity, the nation’s people and history, its biodiversity, and wildlife.

 Sutjeska National Park

 Sutjeska National Park is the oldest national park in Bosnia and Herzegovina, founded as early as 1962.
 Known for being the setting of the Battle of the Sutjeska in World War II, the park lies along the border with Montenegro in the country’s southeast.

 It’s home to the Maglić massive, which with its height of 2,386 meters, is the highest mountain in Bosnia and Herzegovina.

 The park also encompasses several other mountains over 2,000 meters high, for example, Volujak, Bioč, and Lelija.
 Directly across the border in Montenegro and neighboring Sutjeska lies Durmitor National Park, one of the most fantastic Balkan national parks and a UNESCO World Heritage Site.

 Sutjeska National Park, not incidentally, is also home to an area of immense natural significance.
 The Perućica Forest Reserve is included on UNESCO’s Tentative List for consideration as a World Heritage Site.